ErunamoJAZZ/ErunamoJAZZ.github.io/source/about/index.md

 # Hello there

 I am Daniel from Medellín in Colombia.
-I am software developer, not a good gamer, and not a coffee addict (or anythng), sorry :P
+I am software developer, not a good gamer, and not a coffee addict (or anything), sorry :P

 I attended at the National University of Colombia, and I like Functional Programming a lot (but I'm not a _pro_ with that).